vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/daxiNAmnAyaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 Here we will follow, with the help of the Dī , the details of the process as described \(or alluded to\) in stanzas 169b–189a. \(See table 3.1.\)

-Then, having done the *añjali* with fl owers, he must practice *japa* with a composed and steady mind. //169a//
+Then, having done the *añjali* with flowers, he must practice *japa* with a composed and steady mind. //169a//

 *puṣpajlaliṁ tata ḥ kṛtvā japaṁ kuryāt samāhita ḥ * /